 Contact Gray with questions regarding existing affinity groups, starting new affinity groups, and communities in Baltimore, Boston, Jacksonville, Miami/Ft.
 Lauderdale, Palm Beach/Treasure Coast, Philadelphia, Richmond, Roanoke, and Tampa Bay.

 Assistant Director, Alumni Education & Travel

 Pat has been with the Alumni Office since 2007.
 A resident of Winston-Salem for seventeen years, Pat joined the Wake Forest family after traveling the world as a Navy wife, earning a law degree, working as a stay-at-home mom to her three children, and working as Associate Dean of the Continuing Studies program at Salem College.
-Pat supports our Greensboro Alumni Club, our Alumni Council, and manages Alumni Education and Travel..
+Pat supports the Half Century Club, our Alumni Council, and manages Alumni Education and Travel.

 Contact Pat if you are interested in our alumni travel schedule or have questions about alumni continuing education.

 Stephen is a 2010 graduate of Wake Forest University, and moved back to Winston-Salem with his wife McKenzie to work at WFU in August 2013.
 Stephen leads Alumni Office sponsored programs such as Dining with the Deacs, New Alumni Receptions, Professional Development Series, Alumni Mentoring, Junior and Senior Programming, the Traditions Council, the Winston-Salem and Greensboro Communities, our partnership with OPCD, and all things alumni on LinkedIn and Twitter.

 Contact Stephen with questions regarding young alumni and student engagement programming emphasizing professional and personal development.